Our complaints procedure

 - complaints that are in court or have been heard by a court or tribunal

-- where a statutory right of appeal exists (e.g. parking tickets or housing benefit)
+- where a statutory right of appeal exists, for example parking tickets or housing benefit

-- any service where you can use other methods to appeal (e.g. exclusions from school or pupil placements)
+- any service where you can use other methods to appeal, for example exclusions from school or pupil placements

 - dissatisfaction with decisions by the Council, Council committees or sub-committees.
-These should be taken up with the appropriate councillor.
+You should take these up with the appropriate councillor.

 How we handle your complaint

 - frontline resolution